ailiis/conclusions/README.md

 # Conclusions Master Thesis - CodeBook.alpha

+&#x1F517; - this section or part is identical to the qabstracts codebook

 &#x1F4CC; - reminder for smaller tasks.
 May mean that an information is still missing/unclear or that I need to look something up

 &#x1F6A7; - in construction, this is a code/part I've started to work on but that is not quite done yet